Nobody looks forward to their annual employee evaluation, but I don't think that's a big secret.

 "In almost every instance what's being 'measured' has less to do with what an individual was focusing on in attempting to perform competently and more to do with a checklist expert's assumptions about what competent people do."

-The Idiosyncratic Rater Effect, published by The Marcus Buckingham company reveals that "61 percent of a performance rating is a reflection of the rater, not the ratee."
+The Idiosyncratic Rater Effect, published by The Marcus Buckingham Company, reveals that "61 percent of a performance rating is a reflection of the rater, not the ratee."

-This can be extraordinarily problematic when the results of these evaluations are tied to employee compensation and career advancement.
+Different raters will consistently give different ratings to the same person, which can be extraordinarily problematic when the results of these evaluations are tied to employee compensation and career advancement.

 5. Some evaluation frameworks derail teamwork and pit employees against one another.